QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 #### Null value

-There is usually a null value to indicate that something exist, but is empty.
+There is usually a null value to indicate that something exists but is empty.
 In most languages, it's `NULL` or `null`.

 <br>